cs3110/textbook/src/chapters/ds/rb.md

 This balancing transformation possibly breaks the Local Invariant one level up in the tree, but it can be restored again at that level in the same way, and so on up the tree.
-In the worst case, the process cascades all the way up to the root, resulting in two adjacent red nodes, one of them the root.
-But if this happens, we can just recolor the root black, which increases the black height by one.
+In the worst case, the process cascades all the way up to the root and results in two adjacent red nodes, one of them the root.
+But if this happens, we can just recolor the root black, which increases the black height by one while restoring the Local Invariant, and preserving the Global Invariant.
 The amount of work is $O(\log n)$.
 The `insert` code using `balance` is as
 follows:

 ```{code-cell} ocaml